 Fresh juices, house-made syrups, and plenty of old Hollywood inspiration combine to form one of the most celebrated newcomers to the tiki scene.
 Opened in 2015, Lost Lake has garnered praise from the craft cocktail community and thirsty Chicagoans.
 Their signature Lost Lake cocktail combines aged Jamaican rum, passionfruit, lime, pineapple, maraschino, and Campari.

-Photo courtesy of Holiday Isle Resort Tiki Bar
+Holiday Isle Resort Tiki Bar

 This bar originally opened in 1969 as The Hapi Hula Hut, but officially became known as the Tiki Bar in 1971.
 The hotel's owner forged his claim to fame as the original inventor of the cocktail known as the rum runner—a delicious mixture of banana liqueur, Meyers rum, brandy, and grenadine.
 The concoction became so popular that a statue was resurrected in its honor and is still a hot photo opp.